sjentsch/lsjDocs/Ch01/Ch01_WhyStats_4.rst

    Basically, we teach statistics to you as psychologists because you need to be better at stats than physicists.
-There’s actually a saying used sometimes in physics, to the effect that “if your experiment needs statistics, you should have done a better experiment".
+There’s actually a saying used sometimes in physics, to the effect that “if your experiment needs statistics, you should have done a better experiment”.
 They have the luxury of being able to say that because their objects of study are pathetically simple in comparison to the vast mess that confronts social scientists.
 And it’s not just psychology.
 Most